divya-r-kamat/seq2py/README.md

 ## Different Experiments and Architectures

-The architecture used is Transformer based model, refer [this](https://dkamatblog.home.blog/2021/02/04/transformers-attention-is-all-you-need/) more details
+The architecture used is Transformer based model, check [this blog](https://dkamatblog.home.blog/2021/02/04/transformers-attention-is-all-you-need/) for more details on transformer architecture.

 Experiment | Batch Size | Epoch | Learning Rate | Test Loss |
 ---|---|---|---|---|